-- Chassis Assembly
+- E-rickshaw Chassis Assembly:

 Chassis assembly builds the entire vehicle wiring harness, including power lines, control lines, light lines, instrument lines, electronic control systems, tires, and the shock absorption system.

-- Tricycle Body Assembly
+- E-rickshaw Body Assembly:

-During body assembly, workers build the main body, cabin, multimedia system, cushion back, seat belt, led lights, rear view mirror, and other accessories.
+During body assembly, workers build the main body, cabin, the multimedia system, cushion back, seat belt, led lights, rear view mirror, and other accessories.

-- Trim Assembly
+- Trim Assembly: